Frequently Asked Questions About

 Transfer all user files (registration info, cookbooks, meal plans, shopping lists, store aisles, user-defined lists, etc.)…

-Copy your entire NYC folder from desktop/old computer to your laptop/new computer using your backup media (ZIP drive, diskettes, CD burner).
+Copy your entire NYC folder from desktop/old computer to your laptop/new computer using your backup media (USB flash drive, ZIP drive, diskettes, CD burner).
 Then install the latest version of NYC into a different folder.
 Then run the new version of NYC and use File..
 Upgrade... to bring over/upgrade user files from your previous installation.
 This will bring over your reg info as well.
+CD burner is the least favored transfer medium, because CD files are marked read-only and this can cause problems unless you know to uncheck the “read only” property after copying them from CD.

 If more than one person will be using the software on these computers, you will need to purchase an additional license (registration code) for the other person.